 Singapore International Jazz Festival

-Affectionately dubbed SingJazz, the outdoor festival happens along the stretch of Marina Bay.
-Take in the view with whiskey in hand, and revel in a night of great music, delectable food and a bar that never goes dry.
+Affectionately dubbed "SingJazz", the outdoor festival happens along the stretch of Marina Bay.
+Take in the view with whisky in hand, and revel in a night of great music, delectable food and a bar that never goes dry.

 Read more about SingJazz here.